IoT-Enabled Social Relationships Meet Artificial Social Intelligence: AI and ASI

+The social aspect of human intelligence and the relationship between intelligence and social relationships have been discussed extensively since the ancient philosophy age.
+Many researchers have discussed the importance of the social factor in human societies for centuries.
+Quoting from \cite{aronson2018social}, "Man is by nature a social animal; an individual who is unsocial naturally and not accidentally is either beneath our notice or more than human.
+Society is something in nature that precedes the individual.
+Anyone who either cannot lead the common life or is so self-sufficient and therefore does not partake of society, is either a beast or a god?"
+(Aristotle, Politics, c.
+328 B.C.).
 The physical, social, and thinking dimensions of the living being and the relationship between these dimensions have been studied in ancient and modern philosophy \cite{Ning2016}.
 When Information and Communication Technology (ICT) emerged, the development of computing and communication technologies was always centered around the physical, social and thinking spaces of the users.
 In the physical space, with the fast development of robots in the last century, robotics researchers have always wanted to embed robots with human-like features, including physical appearance.
 They have succeeded to shape the robots in the form of the human body, and the result was humanoid robots \cite{Hirose2007}.
 Moreover, with the recent advances in wearable sensors and mobile devices, the physical orientation of the computing paradigm has changed to become ubiquitously present with the users, and the result was the new user-centered trends in computing such as the Internet of People \cite{Conti2017}.
 In the thinking space development, computing systems as robots and devices were enabled by AI technologies to empower them with human-like intelligence and knowledge reasoning.
 That led to the emergence of various brain-related study fields that aim to mimic the human brain and thinking, such as AI.
 Besides, some researchers have even tried to physically merge machine intelligence with human intelligence to benefit from hybrid Human-Artificial Intelligence \cite{Chen2020}.
-In the social space development, devices and robots were assigned with social properties such as personality traits and artificial emotions and feelings \cite{Saldien2010}.
+In the social space development, devices and robots were assigned with social properties such as personality traits and artificial emotions and feelings \cite{CAI2020}.